Japan's Exceptional Service! Most Used Taxi App GO

 Photo courtesy of Yokote Tourism Association

-From 18:00 on February 15 and 16, miniature kamakura huts will be constructed and lit up at the Janosaki Riverbed, Yokoteminami Elementary School, and throughout the city.
-Witness the breathtaking beauty of a multitude of kamakuras glowing by candlelight.
+From 18:00 on February 15 and 16, 4,200 miniature kamakura huts will be constructed and lit up at the Janosaki Riverbed, Yokoteminami Elementary School, and throughout the city.
+In addition, 20 large Kamakura will be set up at four different venues in the city: Yokote City Hall, Yokote Park, Futabacho Street, and Hagurocho (former Katano family home).
+Witness the breathtaking beauty of a multitude of Kamakura glowing by candlelight!

 On the same dates, you can also go inside a kamakura and rent out one for your family and friends.
-Reservations are required.
-(3,000 yen for one hour during the 2019 season.
-Contact the Yokote Tourism Association for more details: 0182-33-7111.)
+The 2024 Kamakura reservation period is to be announced.(In previous years it has been 3,000 yen for one hour, For more information contact the Yokote Tourism Association for more details: 0182-33-7111.)

 A miniature kamakura-making experience will also be offered to visitors.
-The workshop will take place at the Kamakurakan Hall, located beside the Yokote City Hall, at 11:00 and 14:00.
+(To be announced) The workshop takes place at the Kamakurakan Hall, located beside the Yokote City Hall, at 11:00 and 14:00.
 The workshop is one hour long (check-in begins 30 minutes before the event).

 Bonden Ritual - Male Participants Storming into the Main Hall